Mikael/ToyBattlesHQ/doc/setting_up.md

 **Port**: The port used by the Auth Server, default is 13000.

+**GradedPort**: The port used by the Auth Server for moderator/administrator login, default is 13001.
+This is required, but will only be used if `EnhancedSecurity = true`.

+**VpnIp**: VPN that the servers will listen to on port `GradedPort` for graded access.
+For more info, see the Enhanced Security section in this documentation.

+**EnhancedSecurity**: Specifies whether graded access must require strict login.
+See the Enhanced Security section in this documentation.

 ### [MainServer_N]
 Examples: MainServer_1, MainServer_2, ..., up to MainServer_9